 A healthy mindset at last

 In December 2019, I was ready to pick up my work again, yet this time from a different mindset.
-We took on Naomi as our first full-time employee, which was a great relief.
+Naomi became our first fulltime employee instead of a parttime volunteer, which was a great relief.
 All Heliconia staff members had been working voluntarily for so long, that it had drained us all and thereby also decreased our carrying capacity.
 With Naomi, things changed because we finally had someone on the ground who truly had all the time and energy available to carry out our many tasks.
 For myself and Mili we introduced the volunteer fee per hour and I officially left the board in 2021.
 I could therefore become the operational manager, with a compensation for the parttime hours that I work for our charity.
 I was always against NGOs where staff earns high salaries, yet I understand now that all work needs compensation.
 Because I can't contribute to solving global inequality when I have an empty stomach myself!
 Then I would only transfer the issue from others to myself.
 This is also what I want to inspire now: that I'm naturally giving, when I'm well taken care of myself.
 Personal safety and abundance make space for enthusiasm and intrinsic motivation.
 And they are the best fuels to spark our lives and projects with!
 They are the pillars of the Heliconia Scholarship Foundation now, as you can read in the next section.

 My greatest success in relation to the Heliconia Scholarship Foundation is that eventually, I learned to heal my own insecurities.
 Shifting my motivation for running this project from guilt to enthusiasm, we have now managed to build a supporting community.
 My fighting spirit has been replaced by an inviting energy, that encourages all our members to feel safe in expressing their own feelings and opinions.
 Our organisation is based on friendship and dedication to each other, in all our needs.
 The Heliconia Community is a place where all members can learn and grow, in their own, unique ways.